smallrye/smallrye-stork/docs/docs/service-discovery/kubernetes.md

 When EndpointSlice are selected, Stork creates informers on the `EndpointSlice` resources instead of classic `Endpoints`.
 The caching behavior remains unchanged.

+In ClusterIP mode, Stork creates an Informer on the Kubernetes `Service` resource (instead of Endpoints or EndpointSlices).
+The cache is invalidated when the Service is added, updated, or deleted.
+The same caching behavior described above applies.